Domain vs URL: Understand the Differences

 What is a URL?

-URL stands for the Uniform Resource Locator (RFC 1738).
+URL stands for Uniform Resource Locator.
+It was first defined in RFC 1738 in 1994 and is now governed by RFC 3986, which superseded it in 2005.
 It is a unique identifier that is used for locating the files on the internet.
 It’s a web address, that we use to identify a specific resource on the network.

 For example, in the URL: http://blog.example.com:80/about?id=123#